 When you are driving to work or into the city, you want to enjoy the trip with your favorite tunes or podcast.
 The last thing you want to listen to is an annoying squeak coming from the car.
 If the car is making a squeaking noise while driving, it becomes difficult to ignore.

-Car Making Squeaking Noise Causes
+Why Is My Car Making A Squeaking Noise When Driving?

 1. Loose Belt

 If you have ever had a loose serpentine belt under the hood, you know how squeaky that can be.
 This rubber belt is needed to drive the various accessories found around the engine.

 If you hear the squeaking when you push on the accelerator, it means that the belt is wearing.
 You don’t want to drive with a worn belt, because it could snap at any time.
 If it breaks, you risk serious engine damage that will cost you much more than a simple belt to fix.